lnthien97/openstack_swift/README.md

 # openstack swift
-how to build and manage object storage cluster
+- How to install a openstack swift storage cluster

-# Model

-# Requirement
+- How to use it
+- How to monitor it
+- How to operate it